tunasplam/tunasplam.github.io/_posts/2025-07-31-private-wow-server-config.md

 Well that makes things a bit easier, we can simply export environment variables with a certain structure to overwrite the variables in the config file.
 This means we can avoid interacting with the config file entirely.

-Here is a simple config dict with sets of keys and values grouped by gamemode.
+Here is a simple config dict with sets of keys and values grouped by game mode.
 Valid inputs for `--mode` should all have corresponding keys within this dict.

 ```python
 PROFILES = {